-- Don't let ash build up.
+- Do not let ash build up.
 Volcanic ash is heavy and could cause damage to roofs and guttering.

 - Light ash falls can also set in gutters and downpipes and cause problems.

-- Use a broom to get the ash off.
+- Use a broom to sweep the ash off.

 Furniture and Glass

-- If possible, get motor vehicles under cover.
-If this is not possible, then cover the vehicle with a sheet.
+- If possible, get motor vehicles under cover or cover the vehicle with a sheet.

-- Don't use wipers to clear ash off car windscreens - dust off with a brush.
+- Do not use wipers to clear ash off car windscreens - dust off with a brush.
 Keep car windows closed.

 - Wash car gently with warm water and detergent, rinse with cold water and gently towel dry.

-- In heavy ash fall don't use ventilation/air conditioning.
+- In heavy ash fall do not use air vents or air conditioning.

-Ash can cause short circuits.
-Don't use appliances outside during ash fall.
-Disconnect those affected from the mains and clean, inside and out, with a vacuum cleaner or duster.
+- Ash can cause short circuits.
+Do not use appliances outside during ash fall.
+Turn off those affected and clean, inside and out, with a vacuum cleaner or duster.

 How to prepare for an earthquake

-EQC advises people about how to Quake safe their homes: Talk to parents/caregivers about completing the following list of things to ensure your house is 'quake safe'.
+EQC advises people about how to Quake Safe their homes: Talk to parents/caregivers about the following list of things to make your house 'quake safe'.